 What is a Real Estate Joint Venture (JV)?

-A real estate joint venture (JV) is a deal between multiple parties to work together and compile resources to develop a real estate project.
+A real estate joint venture (JV) is a deal between multiple parties to work together and combine resources to develop a real estate project.
 Most large projects are financed and developed as a result of real estate joint ventures.
 JVs allow real estate operators (individuals with extensive experience managing real estate projects) to work with real estate capital providers (entities that can supply capital for a real estate project).

 The basic principle surrounding a Real Estate Joint Venture can be illustrated through the following example.
 Company X owns a plot of land in the city of Los Angeles.
 However, Company X is based out of New York.
 John was born in Los Angeles and grew up there.
 In addition, John lives next to the plot of land.
 Company X wants to develop the land and build an office block there.
 Company X gets into a Joint Venture with John where Company X takes care of the capital and John provides the expertise.